Back to home

 • api_url - API endpoint (default: https://api.code-critic.com)

-• timeout - Max wait time in seconds (default: 600)
+• timeout - Max wait in seconds (default: 600)

-5. Billing and Subscriptions
+5. Billing and usage

-CodeCritic offers subscription plans and pay-per-use credits:
+CodeCritic offers subscription plans and optional pay-per-use credits:

-• Transactions: View payment history and credit usage on the Transactions page.
+• Transactions: History on the Transactions page.

 6. Settings

-In the Dashboard, open the "Settings" tab to:
+In the Dashboard, open Settings to:

-• Enable or disable pay-per-use reviews.
+• Enable or disable pay-per-use, where available.

 • Manage notification preferences.

-• Configure two-factor authentication (2FA) for extra security.
+• Configure two-factor authentication (2FA).

 7. Support

-If you need help or have questions:
+If you need help: